umangtdesai/MBE-Data-Analysis/emmaliu_gaotian_xli33_yuyangl/README.md

 - **LinkedIn**

 1. Do the aggregation transformation on the query on the dataset.
-2. According to the currentjob, calculate the number of people who changed their jobs.
+2. According to the current job, calculate the number of people who changed their jobs.
 3. Do the project transformation to get the data we need.

-Because we can only get the name,job and location, it is hard for us to do some meaningful transformation on data.
-Mostly what we could do is projection and selection.
+  Because we can only get the name, job and location, it is hard for us to do some meaningful transformations on LinkedIn data set.
+Mostly what we could do are projection and selection.

 ### 3. Analysis and Discussion
 - **Analysis for Twitter**